E-goi/smart-marketing-for-wp/readme.txt

 == Changelog ==

+= 2.1.1 =
+ - Minor Translations changes
+ - Minor Bug Fixes

 = 2.1.0 =
  - Simple Forms - option to choose a list, a language and a tag that the subscribers will be associated
  - Subscriber Bar - option to choose a list, a language and a tag that the subscribers will be associated
  - Widget - option to choose a list, a language and a tag that the subscribers will be associated

 = 2.0.7 =
  - Products endpoint improvements
  - Minor Bug Fixes

 = 2.0.6 =
  - Minor Translations changes

 = 2.0.5 =
  - Minor Bug Fixes

 = 2.0.4 =
  - Simple Form improvements

 = 2.0.3 =
  - Products endpoint improvements

 = 2.0.2 =
  - Products endpoint improvements

 = 2.0.1 =
  - Minor Bug Fixes

 = 2.0.0 =
  - Track&Engage - Improvements and corrections